 The City of Senoia Police Department handles any activity within the Senoia city limits.
 Under the direction of Chief Jason Edens, the Senoia Police Department covers approximately a 5 square mile area to provide public safety to approximately 5,000 citizens.

 The department is located at 505 Howard Road.
 The department has 16 sworn officers, and 2 civilian employees.
 The department offers a full range of policing services, including preventive patrol, traffic enforcement, criminal investigations, crime prevention, and drug prevention.

 The Support Services Division consists of the Criminal Investigations Division and the School Resource Officer Program.
 There are two investigators assigned to the criminal investigations division who is responsible for in-depth investigations of crimes in order to build successful cases for prosecution.
-The investigator works closely with the district attorney’s staff and investigators from the Georgia Bureau of Investigation, Federal Bureau of Investigation, and the Coweta County Sheriff’s Office.
+The investigators work closely with the district attorney’s staff and investigators from the Georgia Bureau of Investigation, Federal Bureau of Investigation, and the Coweta County Sheriff’s Office.
 There is currently one officer assigned to the Coweta County Charter Academy as a School Resource Officer.